Our Great 8 gathered for a fun and original theme of '60s Sitcoms TV Dinner Party with all the delicious flavors of the past!

-The starters included an assortment of '60s style appetizers including salmon patties,
+The starters included an assortment of '60s style appetizers including mini salmon patties.

-and a caramelized onion dip and chips, a gourmet version of Lipton Onion Dip.
+No party from the 60s would be complete without a caramelized onion dip and chips, a gourmet version of Lipton's Onion Dip!

 A hearty and wholesome dinner would need some homemade bread so Anna baked some of her yummy fluffy Dinner Rolls.

 So there you have it!
 A Gr8 evening of watching reruns, reliving our favorite classic TV shows from the 60s, fun with creative costumes and celebrating our love for food, fun and friendship!